Fans demand Nike sell Mary Earps’ shirt after keeper’s World Cup final heroics

 England fans are demanding Nike start selling a replica goalkeeper shirt after Mary Earps’ Women’s World Cup final heroics saw her scoop the competition’s Golden Glove award.

-The Manchester United star previously expressed her dismay over the “very hurtful” decision not to put her replica shirt on sale ahead of the World Cup.
+The Manchester United star, dubbed “Mary Queen of Stops”, previously expressed her dismay over the “very hurtful” decision not to put her replica shirt on sale ahead of the World Cup.

-Speaking last month about the shirt snub she said: “I can’t really sugar-coat this in any way, so I am not going to try.
+Speaking last month about the shirt snub Earps said: “I can’t really sugar-coat this in any way, so I am not going to try.

 “It is hugely disappointing and very hurtful.